dokerwin/-Designing-multi-layered-web-applications/README.md

 - More boilerplate: The architecture can lead to more boilerplate code, such as interfaces and mappings, which might be seen as additional overhead.
 - Performance overhead: The abstraction layers may introduce a small performance overhead due to the increased number of components and interfaces.

-Use the architekture only in case it is required.
-It is not recommended to start a startup with this type of architekture due to complexity.
+Use the architecture only if necessary.
+It is not recommended to start a startup with this type of architecture because of the complexity.
-How to decide do not use Clean architecture.See bellow:
+How to decide not to use Clean Architecture.
+See below:

 1. 𝗪𝗵𝗲𝗻 𝘆𝗼𝘂 𝗵𝗮𝘃𝗲 𝗮 𝘀𝗺𝗮𝗹𝗹, 𝘀𝗶𝗺𝗽𝗹𝗲 𝗽𝗿𝗼𝗷𝗲𝗰𝘁
 The Clean Architecture is designed for **complex** systems with multiple layers and components.
 If you have a small, straightforward project that doesn't require much separation of concerns, using the Clean Architecture may be overkill.
 It will add unnecessary complexity and overhead to your project and may hinder your development process.